Unit 6 - Notes

 Creating Classes

-A Class is a blueprint for creating objects.
-It encapsulates data (attributes) and functions (methods) into a single unit.
-By default, members of a class are private.
+A class is a blueprint for objects.
+It allows data hiding via access specifiers (public, private, protected).
+By default, members are private.

 class Rectangle {